 As an alternative, people buy gardening kneeling cushions, measure up and cut their own holes.
 This apparently has worked very well and is a cheaper option.

 Another pain reliever is the Wondergel seat pad.
 Community member recommeded:

 Don’t sit for longer than 15 – 20 mins without getting up and walking about.
 This takes practice, especially at work.
 You get into what you’re doing and before you realise, an hour or more has gone by.

 Standing takes the pressure off your tendons, allowing blood through and walking about causes the blood to flow quicker, taking oxygen and nutrients to the injured area and toxins away.
 However, standing all day isn’t good for you either so mix sitting, standing and walking about if you can.

 This one has been recommended by a member of the Facebook PHT community:

 If you want something ergonomic, portable and are concerned about the environment, try these natural products made by carpenters and cabinet makers and sold by Deskstand, Cape Town.
 This company also comes recommended by a PHT member so tried and tested!

 I noticed an improvement in the quality of my tendons after using a pillow.
 They felt less ropy so these measures can help with recovery.

-I used a simple pacing and grading Word table after I hadn’t sat for two years.
+I also used a simple pacing and grading Word table after I hadn’t sat for two years.
 If you don’t sit on your tendons, they become deconditioned.
 So I started at 30 seconds on a soft surface, then a minute and increased the time every two days by 30 seconds, until I reached 10 minutes.
 Then I went up by a minute every two days and brought in a slightly harder surface alongside starting at 30 seconds with that.
-If you don’t want this hassel, don’t stop sitting completely.
+If you don’t want this hassle, don’t stop sitting completely.

 Keep your water levels up and don’t skip meals…. more reasons to get up.